Rei III: Development

 "Rei III" and the other episodes of the second half of the series suffered considerable production problems.
 Due to continuous delays and a schedule that was getting closer and closer to its conclusion, "Rei III" and the following episodes were produced in a short time, resulting in a drop in animation quality.
 After the conclusion of the first broadcast, therefore, Gainax remade the episodes involved from scratch, including "Rei III".
 Several sequences were redrawn, and completely unedited sequences were added to better connect with the ending and to clarify some unexplained plot points.
-The extended version of the episodes, called the director's cut or home video version, differs from the on-air version in several respects; Gainax first released the new footage in the movie Neon Genesis Evangelion: Death & Rebirth (1997) and later in the 1998 Evangelion Laserdisc edition.

-In the director's cut version of "Rei III", Gainax added the scene in which Gendo and Fuyutsuki discuss the death of Rei II in front of a capsule-shaped tank.
+The extended version of the episodes, called the video format version or home video version, differs from the on-air version in several respects; Gainax first released the new footage in the movie Neon Genesis Evangelion: Death & Rebirth (1997) and later in the 1998 Evangelion Laserdisc edition.
+In the video format version of "Rei III", Gainax added the scene in which Gendo and Fuyutsuki discuss the death of Rei II in front of a capsule-shaped tank.
 The Armisael battle scene was expanded, adding a sequence in which a pile of flesh with the shapes of the Angels from previous episodes is formed from the body of Eva-00.
-In the director's cut version of the battle from Armisael, a giant white Rei is also formed, similar to the one later visible in the movie The End of Evangelion (1997) during Human Instrumentality, while on Shinji's hand, many small Rei are formed, which also represent a visual anticipation of the series finale.
-In the scene where Ritsuko shows Rei's clones in the Terminal Dogma, several images of photographs and sketches are also shown in the director's cut version, showing the Second Impact and the events that took place during the creation of the Evangelion units.
+In the video format version of the battle from Armisael, a giant white Rei is also formed, similar to the one later visible in the movie The End of Evangelion (1997) during Human Instrumentality, while on Shinji's hand, many small Reis are formed, which also represent a visual anticipation of the series finale.
+In the scene where Ritsuko shows Rei's clones in the Terminal Dogma, several images of photographs and sketches are also shown in the video format version, showing the Second Impact and the events that took place during the creation of the Evangelion units.
 The images were removed in later home video editions, including the Renewal of Evangelion edition (2003).

-The Japanese voice actors reinterpreted several scenes from scratch for the director's cut version.
+The Japanese voice actors reinterpreted several scenes from scratch for the video format version.
 Kotono Mitsuishi, Misato Katsuragi's performer, gave a more mature setting of her character than in the television version.
 According to the official liner notes of the series, this change could be due to Mitsuishi's career; after Evangelion, she went from comic roles like Sailor Moon's Usagi Tsukino to more serious and mature characters, such as in Sentimental Graffiti or Crayon Shin-chan.
 Miki Nagasawa, voice actress of Maya Ibuki, also gave a more mature approach to her character.
 Megumi Hayashibara, voice actress of Rei, redubbed the scenes of Rei agonising during the battle, giving a more resolute tone for Rei compared to the emotional voice from the television version.